JKiely/CV/README.md

 ### London School of Economics (2012-2016)
 - BSc Socology (Hons)
 - ASIEC Society (2012-2013): I wound up teaching English in the Shandong province of China during the summer of 2013.
-- Debate Society (2012-2013): I broke (made it to the final round) in a couple of tournaments but I generally kinda sucked at it.
+- Debate Society (2012-2013): I broke (made it to the final round) in two tournaments, but I generally kinda sucked at it.
 - LSE Groups (2014): An internal event in which teams have to prepare an academic paper with original research in two weeks and present it at a conference on the final day.
 We placed second.

-### Nordmøre Folkehøgskule (2010-2011)
+### Makers Academy
+- A twelve week Bootcamp that focuses on full stack web development.
-- Studied Theatre.
+-
-- Performed in a variety of works in both English and Norwegian.
-- Sang in a shanty choir.

-## About

-I'm a self taught programmer based in Europe, and looking for opportunities to start a career as a developer.
-I'm especially interested in backend web-development.